Mathics3/mathics-django/README.rst

 ``~/.local/var/Mathics3/`` for all others.
 If you want to specify your own database file, set the environment variable ``MATHICS3_DJANGO_DB_PATH``.

-If you just want to set the ``mathics.sqlite`` portion, you can use the environment variable ``MATHICS3_DJANGO_DB``.
+If you just want to set the ``mathics3.sqlite`` portion, you can use the environment variable ``MATHICS3_DJANGO_DB``.

 Information for the online documentation comes from one of two places,